Amnatcharoen School: Extracurricular activities

-In addition to studying The school also organizes various activities.
-For students such as Christmas activities, national children's day activities, sports day activities, freshmen orientation, various camp activities in school, orientation activities, finishing activities Including various activities On important days in Thailand.
+The school also organizes Christmas activities, national children's day activities, sports day activities, freshmen orientation, various camp activities in school, orientation activities, and finishing activities, including various activities on important days in Thailand.

-School Colors
+School colors

-Amnatcharoen School Has established a color faculty To conduct sports activities and to strengthen unity among the group.
-By using the method of dividing by dividing into rooms In which all students in 7 class will belong to the same color team And will change the color of the team again when entering grade 10.
+Amnatcharoen School has established a color faculty to conduct sports activities and to strengthen unity among the group.
+By using the method of dividing by dividing into rooms in which all students in 7 class will belong to the same color team and will change the color of the team again when entering grade 10.